CapatinaVadimPro/covid19/README.md

 #### First method:

 Download the file from our website :
-As we didn't release any app on stores (Google or Apple store) your phone might warn you about the file you intall on your phone.
+As we didn't release any app on stores (Google or Apple store because of restrictions imposed by those store on application about the virus) your phone might warn you about the file you intall on your phone.
 Just ignore the warning and follow the installation as a normal app.
 If you don't trust what you're installing, all the source Code is here, and you can find the api list at the bottom of this document.

 #### Second method